"Dare to Dream"

 The MaleSurvivor Facilitator team believes that ALL survivors have a right and an ability to heal.
 To facilitate that goal, we will maintain a waiting list for men who are deemed inappropriate to attend one of our regularly scheduled Weekends because they have been convicted of sexual perpetration and/or have been placed on a sexual offender registry as an adult or as a youth.
 When we have gathered a sufficient number of names and the ability to facilitate such a weekend, it is our intention to offer a special weekend for these men to assist them to further their healing as survivors.
 To be placed on this waiting list, contact Howard Fradkin, PhD, Co-Chairperson, at email@example.com and include a brief description of why you are requesting to be placed on this waiting list.

 Registration includes the costs of the facilitated Weekend of Recovery program, with our 8 skilled facilitators from the MaleSurvivor Weekend of Recovery Facilitator Team, plus lodging, 7 meals, and snacks.
 Bottled water, juices, tea and coffee will be available throughout the weekend.
 We have a variety of accommodations at the Lodge.
 If you are not a MaleSurvivor member, we encourage you to join the organization and become a dues-paying member prior to registration both to secure a significant discount ($75 off) and to help support the work of MaleSurvivor.
 (NOTE: This is not the same as registering for website use with a log-in name; this is free) Limited numbers of each type of accommodation are available, and will be distributed on a first come, first served basis.
 You can also save $50 more by registering early!

-All prices quoted below are for Early Registration (by July 15)
+All prices quoted are for Early Registration (by August 2nd)

 |Category A||Corner Single Deluxe Bedroom, Balcony, Fireplace - Member Rate||$950|